Brand marketing – how to build a strong brand

 The limitations of brand marketing

 The marketing industry is hell-bent on convincing the business world that a powerful brand can overcome all ills.
+Unfortunately, it’s not true.
 We marketers are the tour guides selling tickets to El Dorado.
-Don’t believe it.
-Brand is not all-powerful.
-One of the biggest brands in the world, Coke, has proved its limitations.
+It took one of the biggest brands in the world, Coke, to prove the limitations of brand power.

 What Coca-Cola taught us

 There’s an old saying in branding circles that if Coca-Cola went bust tomorrow, the company could be rebuilt as long as it retained the Coke brand.